Note: This article, originally from Linda Formichelli, has been updated with even more great advice!

-For example, say your gutter installation company has been hired to install gutter helmets.
+Let's say your gutter installation company has been hired to install gutter helmets.
 The customer insists their gutters are five inches wide.
 You order the helmets, but when you arrive at the home you discover the gutters are actually four-and-a-half inches wide—and you have to break the bad news that if the customer wants to have gutter helmets, they're going to need all new gutters.

-Miller suggests offering a set of solutions like this: 'They don't make helmets that fit your gutters, so if you want them you'll need all new gutters.
+You could explain that: "'They don't make helmets that fit your gutters, so if you want them you'll need all new gutters.
 If you don't want to get new gutters and still want to keep them clean without the helmets, what we can do is clean the gutters out for you now, and come out every six months after this to keep them clear.
 Here are the costs associated with both.
 Which would you like to do?'
-Says Miller, 'That way you're moving them toward a solution.'
+Says Miller, 'That way you're moving them toward a solution.'"

 In scenarios like the one above, it's incredibly tempting to remind the customer that the problem is entirely their fault.
-However, this would make the customer feel stupid—which would probably not result in a happy outcome for your company.
+However, this would make the customer feel foolish—which would probably not result in a happy outcome for your company.